czinn/web/content/blog/lojban-zendo.md

  |
 ---|---
-`ro da blanu ja xunre je barda` | "all pyramids are blue or red, and are large" `ro da blanu je barda ja xunre` | "all pyramids are blue and large, or are red"
+`ro da blanu gi'a xunre gi'e barda` | "all pyramids are blue or red, and are large" `ro da blanu gi'e barda gi'a xunre` | "all pyramids are blue and large, or are red"

 ## Comparisons